 The Corporate Governance Committee recommended five individuals to be considered for election as Class A nominees and five individuals to be considered for election as Class B nominees, and the Board has approved these recommendations.
 The individuals recommended by the Corporate Governance Committee are referred to collectively as the "Nominees."
 The Nominees will stand for election to serve for terms of one year each, or until their respective successors are duly elected and qualified.
-All ten Nominees are current members of the Board standing for re-election.
+Eight of the ten Nominees are current members of the Board standing for re-election.
 AgriBank, FCB, the holder of 40.3% of the Class B Voting Common Stock, recommended to the Corporate Governance Committee that Richard H. Davidson and Roy H. Tiarks be renominated for election to the Board.
-CoBank, ACB, the holder of 32.6% of the Class B Voting Common Stock, recommended to the Corporate Governance Committee that Everett M. Dobrinski and Amy H. Gales be renominated for election to the Board.
+CoBank, ACB, the holder of 32.6% of the Class B Voting Common Stock, recommended to the Corporate Governance Committee that Amy H. Gales be renominated for election to the Board and that Kevin G. Riel be nominated for election to the Board.
+Zions Bancorporation, the holder of 31.25% of the Class A Voting Common Stock, recommended to the Corporate Governance Committee that Jeffrey L. Plagge be nominated for election to the Board.
 Farmer Mac did not pay any fees to any director search firms or other third parties to help identify and evaluate the Nominees.